Showing posts with label boys. Show all posts

 Dogwood

-We stopped at several house along the way and our guide talked about how each owner played apart in the war.
+We stopped at several houses along the way, and our guide explained how each owner played a role in the war.

 We still had time to attend the 5th Annual car show at TM Rogers.

-We saw pink Trucking Magazine, green Chevrolet truck with Lee Radial GT tires.
+We saw a pink Trucking Magazine, a green Chevrolet truck with Lee Radial GT tires.

 The boys got to sit behind the wheel of a Vintage GB.